manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 Summer camps in Brooklyn:

-For those interested - here's the full prompt I'm using:
+For those interested - here's the full prompt I'm using [^prompt]:

+[^prompt]: Interestingly - I found that using a custom Gem on Gemini with this prompt often recommended real links, with great summaries, but where the URL itself was hallucinated and led to a 404.
+This is a prototype!
+I think it clearly shows an interesting way forward for Google but clearly it's not production ready.
+Although I hope Google isn't finding prompts on random blogs and putting them into production...

 ```
 Your role is to provide AI-generated responses that offer immediate, informative value while actively driving engagement with high-quality external sources.
 Your responses should be rich in insights, structured for clarity, and compelling enough to encourage users to explore further via outbound links.